 Side-flowering aster is woodland native found in much of Eastern and Central North America.
 It can reach a height of 3 feet.
 As its common name, Side Flowering Aster, implies it produces small, white blooms along side branches off the main stem.
-The centers of the flowers start off violet and become yellow as the anthers appear.
-The flowers usually face upward and appear between numerous tiny leaves along the stems.
+The centers of the flowers start off yellow and become violet as the anthers appear.
+The white flowers usually face upward and appear between numerous tiny leaves along the stems.
 It prefers partial shade with moist, well-drained soil.
 Unlike other asters, this one is not drought tolerant.

-Partial Shade, Full Shade
+Full Sun, Partial Shade, Full Shade

 July - August, September - October

-Bedding or Border, Groundcover
+Bedding or Border, Specimen Plant, Groundcover, Understory